 - Long History as a Technology Leader Serving the Cannabis Industry.
 Founded in 2008, we have a long history and established relationships with cannabis businesses and consumers across the United States.
 This long history has given us several competitive advantages, such as scale, attractive operating margins and local insights into emerging consumer and business trends across many markets.
 Our policy expertise allows us to anticipate and react quickly to changes in cannabis regulations and informs all aspects of our business, including our product ideation, development and go-to-market strategies. - Largest Two-Sided Platform for Cannabis Businesses and Consumers.
-With \$45.9 million in revenue and 5,045 average monthly paying clients for the three months ended June 30, 2024, we believe we are the largest two-sided platform for cannabis businesses and consumers in the United States.
+With \$188.0 million in revenue and 5,419 average monthly paying clients for the year ended December 31, 2023, we believe we are the largest two-sided platform for cannabis businesses and consumers in the United States.
 As we increase the number of users on our platform, we generate more engagements and can more easily persuade our business clients to consolidate their service providers by switching to our value-priced Weedmaps for Business bundled solution.
 As we continue to increase the number of businesses on our marketplace, we in turn become a more compelling platform for users.
 As more businesses and users join the platform, we gain a richer trove of industry data to perform market research and assist in product development and improvement.
-The result is a self-reinforcing, mutually beneficial, two-sided network effect, which we believe is difficult to replicate. - A Fully-Integrated Business-in-a-Box SaaS Solution Specific to the Cannabis Industry.
-We believe our Weedmaps for Business is the industry's only comprehensive business-in-a-box solution and incorporates embedded compliance functionality so that our clients comply with state law through integrated software solutions ranging from live menus, logistics and fulfillment, POS integrations, inventory management and data and analytics.
-We also believe we are the only platform servicing cannabis that combines both a scaled marketplace and software - most other technology providers offer software solutions without the marketplace or a marketplace without software.
-We also believe we offer the most comprehensive software platform that allows cannabis retailers to reach their target audience, quickly and cost effectively, addressing a wide range of needs.
-Our platform features self-service administrative functionality that enables clients to manage their listings page, including adding images, adjusting their menus, editing product information and responding to reviews as well as analyzing traffic trends.
+The result is a self-reinforcing, mutually beneficial, two-sided network effect, which we believe is difficult to replicate.

-Numbers of users 21 and above are from the 2022 National Survey on Drug Use and Health, number of 21 and above adults in the United States are from U.S. Census data
+4 Numbers of users 21 and above are from the 2022 National Survey on Drug Use and Health, number of 21 and above adults in the United States are from U.S. Census data